Mexx Meerdink

-Mexx Meerdink (born 24 July 2003) is a Dutch footballer who plays as a forward for club AZ Alkmaar.
+Mexx Meerdink (born 24 July 2003) is a Dutch footballer who plays as a forward for club AZ Alkmaar and the Netherlands national team.

 Early life

 From Winterswijk, Meerdink was in the youth academy at de Graafschap from 2012 until 2021 when he signed up to Jong AZ.

-Career
+Club career

 2021: Jong AZ debut

 Meerdink made his league debut in the Eerste Divisie on 10 December 2021, appearing as a substitute in a 3–2 away defeat to ADO Den Haag.
 Meerdink made his first start on 21 January 2022 against VVV Venlo in a youthful team that won 2–0 and in doing so earning the club their first win in four months.
 As well as Meerdink making a first start, Misha Engel and Lewis Schouten did as well.
 The oldest starting player for Jong AZ was 22-year-old Czech Richard Sedláček.